corinwagen/presto/scripts/remd_par_readme.md

    Run `$ python run_remd_par.py --help` for more details and options.
 2. `scripts/run_traj_temp.py`: auxiliary script to run individual trajectories, not intended to be called alone
 3. `presto/replica_exchange_par.py`: contains the ReplicaExchange class

-   `ReplicaExchange.run()` writes and submits a Slurm script for a job array for trajectories every swap interval.
-The `#SBATCH` options and `module load` commands are (currently) hardcoded and may have to be changed depending on the resource requirements of the trajectories.
-The code also assumes that `run_traj_temp.py` is in the directory from which the job was submitted.

 ### User-supplied files